benjamincrozat/laravel-blade-sugar/README.md

 ## Requirements

 This package is tested to run on PHP 5.6+ and Laravel 5.4+.
+But you probably can go as down as Laravel 5.1.

 ## Installation